© Crown copyright 2019

 Customs duty-free sales can be made to entitled passengers (travelling to a non-UK and non-EU destination).
 These goods must accompany the entitled passenger to their destination outside the customs territory of the EU.

 Important note: Unless your premises are separately authorised as a customs warehouse, you cannot hold customs duty-suspended stock in your export shop.
 To apply for customs warehouse authorisation, send an application for a customs warehouse authorisation or Local Clearance Procedure (LCP) to your local customs office.
 The customs warehouse application is in Notice 232 Customs Warehousing.
 LCP is one of the Customs Freight Simplified Procedures.

-Excise goods are considered to be in free circulation after paying Customs Duty on warehoused non-EU goods.
+Excise goods are considered to be in free circulation after paying Customs Duty on warehoused non-UK and non-EU goods.
 When goods are in free circulation you can continue to warehouse them under excise duty-suspension in your export shop.
 However, you should note your stock records with the serial number and month of form C88 including the date when you paid the Customs Duty.

 You can sell customs duty free goods only if your export shop is also approved as a customs warehouse.
 The same conditions covering pre-ordered excise goods also apply to customs goods.

 To move customs duty-suspended goods to a different location you can either:

 - include the new location into your customs warehouse authorisation (you will need to note the change of location in your records)

 - authorise it as a separate customs warehouse (you will need to apply for the inter-warehouse transfer arrangements – see Notice 232 Customs warehousing)